moreirasantos/simple-ktor-native-server/README.md

 1. Curl - libcurl4-openssl-dev
 2. Postgres Driver - libpq-dev

-You can find an instalation example by looking at [Dockerfile](Dockerfile)
+You can find an installation example by looking at [Dockerfile](Dockerfile)

 With proper gradle version installed, run:
 ```